SOCS-Sabaragamuwa/Include/README.md

 -Optimize routes to minimize travelling time
 -can add a feature to indicate weather the trash is seperately collected or not.
 -can add a penalty system to charge when trash is not properly seperated.
+- show the location of the collector
+-if there is a breakdown of a collectors a system for others to attend